UnwiseGiraffeX86/Air-Tunnel/README.md

 *   $\tau$: Relaxation time (related to viscosity).
 *   $f_i^{eq}$: Equilibrium distribution (Maxwell-Boltzmann).

+The simulation also implements the **Smagorinsky Large Eddy Simulation (LES)** model to handle turbulence at higher Reynolds numbers by locally adjusting the relaxation time based on the strain rate tensor.

 The **D2Q9** model discretizes space into a grid where each node has 9 possible particle velocities.
 The simulation proceeds in two steps:
 1.  **Collision**: Particles at a node interact and relax towards equilibrium.
 2.  **Streaming**: Particles move to neighboring nodes based on their velocity.

+### Performance Optimizations
+To ensure smooth performance (60 FPS) even at high resolutions, the engine uses:
+*   **Flattened 1D Arrays**: Data is stored in 1D arrays instead of 3D/2D arrays to maximize CPU cache locality.
+*   **Direct Pixel Manipulation**: Rendering is done by writing directly to a `BufferedImage` integer array, bypassing slower Java2D drawing calls.
+*   **Thread Safety**: Critical sections are synchronized to prevent race conditions during UI interaction.

 ## License